Recipes & Cooking

 Steak with visible fat

 The best tasting steak is usually a cut that’s nicely marbled, but that sought-after marbling also means it’s higher in fat.
 Pick a leaner cut, like beef tenderloin or sirloin, and bring out the flavor by seasoning with just a little salt, pepper, and lemon juice after you grill instead of before.
 “Sprinkle a bit of sea salt, cracked black pepper, and freshly squeezed lemon juice over the top as soon as you’re finished,” says Dahlmann.
 You can also opt for a bare pre-grill seasoning job and sprinkle a light dusting of finishing salt over the top when the meat comes off; though pricier than ordinary or sea salt, it’ll enhance the flavor of the meat without extra sodium or other flavoring cals (try Evolution Salt Co., which sells regular Himalayan finishing salt and blends specific to the type of protein you’re cooking).
-Here are the food poisoning myths you can safely ignore.
+Although it’s important to be cautious of food poisoning, you can safely ignore these food poisoning myths at your barbecues.

 Both halves of a burger bun